DrHaid/wunderland-professional/README.md

 - Python ~3.8
 - Installed requirements using `pip install -r requirements.txt`
 ## Usage
+### Wunderland Wallpaper
-Run `wunderland.py` with one or both of the following parameters:
+Run `wunderland_wallpaper.py` with one or both of the following parameters:
 - `-d` to set as Desktop wallpaper
 - `-t` to save as Microsoft Teams background